Skip to main content

 AWS Organizational Units Connection

-Updated over a month ago
+Updated over a week ago

 BEFORE DIVING IN

 • Maximum number of accounts: This connection supports the first 350 accounts detected in your organization.
-If you have more than this, you can try to connect production accounts that are necessary for compliance purposes first.
+If you have more than 350 accounts, you can try to connect production accounts that are necessary for compliance purposes first.
 If you would like to connect more than 350 accounts, reach out to your customer success manager.

 • Multiple workspaces: AWS organizational units sync across your workspaces.
 This connection is not specific to each workspace.